 All that really matters is – are you working hard for your family?
 Are you loving your family deeply?
 Are you putting their needs in front of your own?

 There are certain decisions we make in life that can make a significant difference in who we are and who we end up being.
 Some things we have control of, and others we do not.
-We can choose to save money instead of spend it.
+We can choose to save money instead of spending it.
 We can choose to remove toxic people from our lives.
 We can choose to avoid drugs and excessive alcohol.
-If we avoid toxic decisions and people and only look out for the best for ourselves and our family, then we should be proud of the path we are on.
+If we avoid toxic decisions and people and only lookout for the best for ourselves and our family, then we should be proud of the path we are on.

 Your Story Might Be Different, But It Is Significant